IcedEspresso/Blue-Blooded/README.md

 Exchange blows with Kunesh by ATTACKing him, he will eventually give up and you'll now be able to take your DAD'S HAMMER without any issues.

-The game should now end, thanks for playing Blue Blooded, a prototype, learning experience and framework for future projects!
+The game should now end, as all tasks have been exhausted.
+You can do everything in whichever order you'd like, but this tutorial was meant to be straight forward.
+Thanks for playing Blue Blooded, a prototype, learning experience and framework for future projects!